nvtidm/dvtalk.github.io/_posts/x_myrandoms/linux_env_randoms/2020-10-18-forcing-signals-with-QuestaSim.md

   }
       {% endhighlight %}
 This means:
-From 1000ns of simulation time, when I_SIGNAL_A has X value, force the I_SIGNAL_C to be 0
+From 1000ns of simulation time, when I_SIGNAL_A change to X value, force the I_SIGNAL_C to be 0
       </div>
       </td>
    </tr>